Skip to main content

 1

 Passing out from the back through short balls instead of going long.
-Usually starts with the keeper, centre-backs split wide, a midfielder drops in, and the team circulates until gaps open up.
+Usually starts with the keeper, centre-backs split wide, a midfielder drops in, and the team circulates the ball until gaps open up.
 Everyone needs to be comfortable on the ball, including the keeper.
 Critics say it's risky when you're doing it in your own box.
 Fans of it say it creates better attacks and more control.

 Robbie Jan 11, 2026